-You can choose to have images created in the same folder as the source folder (Next to Source), or specify a folder where images should be saved (by choosing Other... or dragging a folder onto the pop-up menu).
+You can choose to have images created in the same folder as the source folder (Next to Source), or specify a folder where images should be saved (by choosing Other... or dragging a folder onto the preferences window).
 If you specify a destination folder that's contained by the source folder, DropDMG will revert to its default behavior of saving the image next to the source folder.
+The Ask Later option causes DropDMG to ask you, for each operation, where to save the image or archive.